aalto-grades/aalto-grades/e2e-tests/README.md

 ```
 docker compose up --build
 ```

->If you changed the port of postgres remember to add POSTGRES_PORT to this folder .env Then launch Playwright in this directory in CLI mode:
+>If you changed the port of postgres remember to add POSTGRES_PORT to this folder .env.

+Then launch Playwright in this directory in CLI mode:

 ```